berserkware/waffleweb/docs/Getting-Started/Basics.rst

 Static files
 ............
-To add static files to your Waffleweb project all you need to do is make a folder called static and put your files in there.
+To add static files to your Waffleweb application all you need to do is make a folder called static and put your files in there.
 You can change the folder Waffleweb looks in for your static files in a ``settings.py`` file in your project directory.
 Just add ``STATIC_DIR = 'path/to/static/'`` to ``settings.py``.

 To access these static files in your browser just go to ``localhost:8000/folder/file.ext``.
 Waffleweb hides the static directory path in the URL to remove complexity.
 For example, if your project directory looks like the example bellow then to access ``test.css`` you would need to go to ``localhost:8000/css/index.css`` NOT ``localhost:8000/static/css/index.css``.

 .. code-block::

 		yourProj/
-		    project.py
 		    app.py
 		    static/
 		        css/